Design Trends and Reflections of 2019

 As designers, we count on typography trends to guide the year’s latest looks.
 Last year still included the use of minimal fonts like sans serifs, which appears to be a font that will never die.
-But bold show-stopping fonts that scream “look at me” also took hold.
-These head-turning fonts continued to be essential, and the revival of them was a visual trend that we had no trouble embracing, particularly in logo design.
+But bold show-stopping fonts that scream “Look at me” also took hold.
+These head-turning fonts continued to be essential, and their revival of them was a visual trend that we had no trouble embracing, particularly in logo design.

 “I love that throwback design is surfacing … a nod to etched fonts, hand lettering, and the simplicity of black & white.” -Tara, Owner